Selendroid Tutorial: Android Test Automation Framework

 It is a built-in Android driver as well as a Web View app to test the mobile web.

-Here is a small comparison between them both.
+Here is a small comparison between them.

 FeatureSelendroidAppium